jjur/sleep_project/README.md

 ## Analysis

-This is just a peer-review version of the analysis with no clear conclusions or discussion section.
+This is a peer-review version of the analysis (currently) with no clear conclusions or discussion section.
 Please refrain yourself from making hasty assumptions related to NeuroOn product before it is read and commented by third party researchers.
+We would like to discuss the science behind the research, not the market viability of the device examined.

 The goal of the experiment is to detect time shift between NeuroOn and Aura PSG, each of which use different clock and compare synchronized hypnograms.
 In order to test NeuroOn's accuracy it is assumed that PSG signal is a source of truth.